 Step 1: Connect with SAS.

 We value a collaborative process as we work with students.
-Click here to schedule a time to discuss your access needs and explore possible reasonable accommodations.
+Schedule a time to discuss your access needs and explore possible reasonable accommodations.

 Step 2: Submit the Accommodation Request Form.

-Prior to your meeting, please click the Accommodation Request Form and complete it.
+Prior to your meeting, please complete the Accommodation Request Form.